The Virtual Currency Regulation Review: Cayman Islands

 - an outright prohibition on fiat-to-fiat exchange services.

 A VASP licensee operating a virtual asset trading platform must apply to CIMA for separate approval prior to engaging in securities investment business that relates to virtual assets.
-This may involve a separate licence under the SIBL.
+This may involve a separate licence under the SIBA.

 Where a VASP operates a custody service pursuant to operating a virtual asset trading platform, it does not automatically require separate licensing to provide that custody service.
 However, if the VASP also provides custodian services as a separate business line, it may require an additional licence.